Phoenix Workplace Sexual Harassment Help Attorney

 Help for Sexual Harassment at Work

-The staff of Phillips Dayes Law Firm PC has dedicated our time, energy, and efforts to protect the rights of individuals in Arizona, Utah, and California.
+The staff of Phillips Law Group has dedicated our time, energy, and efforts to protect the rights of individuals in Arizona, Utah, and California.
 We believe that those who have suffered from sexual harassment at work must be protected in their pursuit of justice.
 With this in mind, our attorneys are prepared to devote our years of experience and expert resources to seeking justice for victims of sexual harassment.

 With offices located in Phoenix, AZ, Salt Lake City, UT, and San Diego, CA, our firm is able to represent people who have been sexually harassed in multiple states.
 If you believe that they behavior of a coworker, supervisor, managers, etc. is inappropriate or dangerous, you must act now.

 Free consultation by phone: 1-800-706-3000.
 No fees to start your case and no fees unless we win your case.